tarwn/lessthandot-hugo/blogs/content/posts/2010-12-14-t-sql-tuesday-13-is-that-what-you-really.md

 **Ted:** what did they have you doing??

 **George:** They refuse to use (software) they way it was intended.
-They want a “Blah Blah Report” where each…..
+They want a “Blah Blah Report” where each.....
 This report is not accurate because (software) wasn't designed this way.
-Instead, each… then a report showing… should be used instead.
+Instead, each... then a report showing... should be used instead.

 **Ted:** so they want you to write a report that doesn't even reflect the way the system works.

-**George:** It's like…. well…. trying to use Excel to manage a sql database.
+**George:** It's like.... well.... trying to use Excel to manage a sql database.

 **Ted:** LOL